JohnMachado11/Who-s-Up-There-/README.md

 ### How to view on Mobile

+1. Be on the same wifi network as your computer

-1. In your terminal type:
+2. In your terminal type:

 ```
 ipconfig
 ```

-2. Find the line with "192.xxx.x.xx"
+3. Find the line with "192.xxx.x.xx"

-3. Launch the app
+4. Launch the app

 ```
 node app.js
 ```
-4. On your mobile browser type in "192.xxx.x.xx:3000"
+5. On your mobile browser type in "192.xxx.x.xx:3000"

 ### Special Thanks - Nathan Bergey for creation of the API